 Modern Slavery Statement

-This statement applies to Thakeham Group (referred to in this statement as ‘Thakeham’).
-The information included in the statement refers to the financial year April 2019 to March 2020.
+This statement applies to Thakeham (referred to in this statement as ‘Thakeham’/’we’).
+The information included in the statement refers to the financial year April 2022 to March 2023.

-Thakeham is controlled by a board of directors that oversee all Thakeham entities.
-Employees are all employed by one legal entity but they work on projects across all entities.
+We are controlled by a board of directors that oversee all Thakeham entities.
+We employ approximately 240 people within the UK.
+Employees are all employed by one legal entity (Thakeham Homes Limited) but they work on projects across all of our entities.
+We have a head office in Billingshurst, West Sussex, where the majority of our employees are based, with a regional office in Wokingham, Berkshire and further satellite office being opened in Kent in 2023.

 - human trafficking

 - forced work, through mental or physical threat

 - being owned or controlled by an employer through mental or physical abuse or the threat of abuse